Pro-tip: Press space bar to progress and it won't skip any slides

 .flex-item-4 { margin-left: 2em; }

-pushes on the grid area instead of adjacent elements.
+margin and grid itemsmargin pushes on the grid area instead of adjacent elements.

 /* Assuming left to right, top to bottom language, like English is: */